x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/recoverable-items-folder-exchange-2013-help.md

 ## Single item recovery

-If an item is removed from the Deletions subfolder, either by a user purging the item by using the Recover Deleted Items feature or by an automated process such as the Managed Folder Assistant, the item can't be recovered by the user.
+If an item is removed from the Deletions subfolder, either by a user purging the item by using the Recover Deleted Items feature or by an automated process such as the Managed Folder Assistant, the item is moved to the Purges subfolder, and it can't be recovered by the user.
 In previous versions of Exchange, recovering these items required the administrator to restore the mailbox database or a mailbox from backup copies.
 This process generally delayed recovery by minutes or hours, depending on the backup mechanism used.

 In Exchange 2013, you can use *single item recovery* to recover items without having to restore the mailbox databases using backup media.
 This results in considerably shorter recovery periods.
 When the Managed Folder Assistant processes the Recoverable Items folder for a mailbox that has single item recovery enabled, any item in the Purges subfolder isn't purged if the deleted item retention period hasn't expired for that item.